kawrou/kawrou/README.md

 - ⚡ What excites me most about software development is the challenge of problem solving, breaking it down into manageable chunks, and seeing a project slowly come to life with just a few lines of code.
 - 🗣️ I can speak English, Cantonese, and Korean.
 - 🌱 My background as an artist has taught to look at things from different angles, to work independently, and to constantly pick up new skills like 3D modelling and animation with Cinema4D.
-- 📕 Currently deepending my understanding of JS and full stack web development through The Odin Project's full stack JS path and learning TypeScript through an online multiplayer implemenation of the board game Qwixx.
+- 📕 Currently deepening my understanding of JS and full stack web development through The Odin Project's full stack JS path and learning TypeScript through an online multiplayer implemenation of the board game Qwixx.

 ## Currently using:
 <div>